 Minato-city and Suntory Hall have continued the on-going hands-on arts program focused mainly on music since 2014 for local fourth grade elementary school students.
 Internationally recognized conductor Kazushi Ono was involved with the planning for the workshop and performance under the theme "Joy of Vibrant Voices" in 2018.
 In the two-hour workshop held at each elementary school, a soprano, alto, tenor and bass from the Suntory Hall Opera Academy performed.
-The workshop demonstrated the difference in the range of these voices and the vocal resonance (B-flat), sung the Japanese song Momiji, and provided guidance to the source material key to Beethoven's 9th before the concert in February.
-On Thursday, February 22, 2018, roughly 1,400 fourth grade students from Minato elementary schools gathered at Suntory hall to watch the Tokyo Metropolitan Symphony Orchestra led by conductor Kazushi Ono.
+In the two-hour workshop held at each elementary school, a soprano, alto, tenor and bass from the Suntory Hall Opera Academy performed.
+The workshop demonstrated the difference in the range of these voices and the vocal resonance (B-flat), sung the Japanese song "Momiji," and provided guidance to the source material key to Beethoven's 9th before the concert in January.
+On January 30, 2020, roughly 1,500 fourth grade students from elementary schools in Minato City gathered at Suntory hall to watch the Tokyo Philharmonic led by conductor Ryusuke Numajiri.